act-rules/act-rules.github.io/_rules/active-focus-shortcut-1e9941.md

 ---
 id: 1e9941
-name: Keyboard shortcut is only active when component has focus
+name: Printable keyboard shortcut is only active when component has focus
 rule_type: atomic
 description: |
   This rule checks that if keyboard shortcuts are implemented using only printable characters for a user interface component, then they are only available when that component has focus.